Eldur4023/GitCraft/README.md

 > **Important:** always stop the server before pushing or pulling.
 > Minecraft writes `.mca` region files non-atomically — syncing while the server
 > is running risks silent chunk corruption.
-GitCraft enforces this by checking
-> for `session.lock` and aborting if it exists.
+GitCraft does not enforce this, so be careful!

 ## Why not rsync / syncthing / git-lfs?